andywer/webpack-blocks/README.md

 ## How does a webpack block look like from the inside?

-A webpack block is **just a function and requires no dependencies at all**, thus making it easy to write your own blocks and share them with the community.
+A webpack block is *just a function and requires no dependencies at all* (🎉🎉), thus making it easy to write your own blocks and share them with the community.

 Take `babel6` webpack block for instance: